-The disputed domain name wholly incorporates the Complainant's trademark "BOURSORAMA" in attack position, followed by the country code "fr", as well as a hyphen.
+The disputed domain name wholly incorporates the Complainant's trademark "BOURSORAMA", preceded by the French term "banque".
 This addition does not prevent a finding of confusing similarity with the Complainant's trademarks.
+On the contrary, this Panel finds that the addition of the generic term "banque" to the trademark of the Complainant, active in banking services, increases the confusing similarity between the disputed domain name and the Complainant's trademarks.

 The fact that a domain name wholly incorporates the Complainant's trademark is sufficient for this Panel to establish identity or confusing similarity for the purpose of the Policy, despite the addition of other words to such marks.

-It is well accepted by UDRP panels that a generic Top-Level Domain ("gTLD"), such as ".click", is typically ignored when assessing whether a domain name is identical or confusingly similar to a trademark.
+It is well accepted by UDRP panels that a generic Top-Level Domain ("gTLD"), such as ".info", is typically ignored when assessing whether a domain name is identical or confusingly similar to a trademark.